 That waxy stuff is called vernix

 And yes, the sticky, white, cheese-like coating covering your precious little one may not look that appealing.
 Which is why birth center or hospital staff may want to wash baby off right away.

 Don’t let them!

 Vernix offers a number of benefits for baby when you leave it on or rub it in.

 What is vernix?

-Vernix begins to form on the unborn baby at about 27 weeks gestation, in the third trimester.
+Vernix begins to form on the unborn baby at about 20 weeks gestation, partially to prevent baby’s skin from getting too waterlogged after marinating in amniotic fluid month after month.
 Unlike skin cells, vernix is more mobile and fluid.
 It is also more permeable to the transport of water and other small molecules to the baby. (source)